shotstack/oas-api-definition/.shins/source/index.html.md

 ```

-*The output format, export range and type of media to generate.*
+*The output format, render range and type of media to generate.*

 ### Properties